What Is a Nontraditional Student?

 - Prospective nontrads should prioritize colleges offering flexibility and affordability.

-If asked to describe the typical college student, most people would probably think of a young adult who lives on campus and pays for their tuition with help from their parents.
+Most people would probably picture the typical college student as a young adult who lives on campus and pays for their education with help from their parents or guardians.

-But not all college students look like this.
-In fact, nontraditional students, or those who differ from the traditional student image, make up the majority of postsecondary students in the U.S. A 2015 study by the National Center for Education Statistics (NCES) concluded that 74% of college students could be considered nontraditional.
+But not all students look like this.
+In fact, nontraditional students make up the majority of postsecondary students in the U.S. A 2015 study by the National Center for Education Statistics (NCES) found that 74% of college students could be considered nontraditional.

 NCES defines a nontraditional college student using three main criteria:

-- When and how you enroll at a college can determine whether you're a traditional or nontraditional student.
-Those who enroll one or more years after graduating from high school or those who attend college on a part-time basis are considered nontraditional.
+- Enrollment patterns: When and how you enroll at a college can determine whether you're a traditional or nontraditional student.
+Those who enroll one or more years after graduating high school or those who attend college on a part-time basis are considered nontraditional by NCES.

-- Traits relating to family and money that NCES considers nontraditional include having one or more dependent children, being a single parent, working a full-time job while in school, or being financially independent.
+- Financial and family status: Traits relating to family and money that NCES considers nontraditional include having one or more dependent children, being a single parent, working a full-time job while in school, and being financially independent.

-- If you received a GED certificate or other high school equivalency diploma instead of a regular high school diploma, you would count as a nontraditional college student.
+- High school graduation status: If you received a GED certificate or other high school equivalency diploma instead of a regular high school diploma, NCES would consider you a nontraditional college student.

-If you meet at least one of the above criteria, you'll fall under the nontraditional student umbrella in the eyes of the U.S. government.
+Meeting at least one of the above criteria would make you a nontraditional student in the eyes of the U.S. government.

-But many schools have their own definitions of nontraditional students.
+Even with the NCES guidelines above, many schools have their own definition of nontraditional student.
 Whereas some colleges maintain stricter criteria, others permit students to self-identify as nontraditional.

-- Commute Time to Campus: Students who commute a particular distance to campus, such as more than 10 miles, may be considered nontraditional.
+- Commute Time: Students who commute a certain distance to campus, such as more than 10 miles

-- Living Situation: Some schools consider all students who do not live on campus or in university housing nontraditional.
+- Living Situation: Students who do not live on campus or in university housing

-- Age: Typically, students who start college at age 25 or older are labeled nontraditional.
+- Age: Students who start college at age 25 or older

 Key Challenges Facing Nontraditional Students

 Nontraditional college students often face more challenges than traditional students.
-Below are some of the biggest hurdles nontraditional students must work to overcome.
+Below are some of the biggest hurdles nontrads must work to overcome.

 Balancing School, Life, and Work